nfriend/lab-assistant/README.md

 ### Connecting to your GitLab.com account

 Any command that requires you to connect your GitLab.com account will automatically prompt you to login, so you shouldn't have to worry about manually connecting your account.
-If for some reason you _do_ want to explicity connect your account, you can say:
+If for some reason you _do_ want to explicitly connect your account, you can say:

 - "Connect my account"